-Togethr Trustees Pty Ltd (the Trustee) as Trustee of the Equipsuper Superannuation Fund (Equip Super or the Fund), is committed to serving our members by delivering excellence in super, delivered with care.
+Togethr Trustees Pty Ltd (the Trustee) as Trustee of the Equipsuper Superannuation Fund (Equip Super or the Fund), is committed to supporting our members to prepare for financial freedom in retirement.
 The Conflicts Management Policy establishes the standards of behaviour, analysis and review that is expected from all directors, employees and contingent workers.
 Our commitment to excellence in governance is reflective of our intention to always act in the best financial interests of the Beneficiaries of the Fund (Members) and the interests of Togethr Financial Planning Pty Ltd (TFP) Clients (Clients) and to continue to build an innovative, responsive and customerled organisation.